 The Academy is unique in its approach to music.
 Our young performers learn through experience.
 They participate in a full spectrum of the performance arts offered by professional artists and ensemble and alumni members of the Shaw Festival.

-This year Music Niagara will continue to mentor these emerging young musicians — through our new Virtual Performance Academy.
-Virtual Masterclasses, Virtual Lessons and Virtual Performance classes will be offered to students this summer.
-The Performance Academy’s virtual curriculum will enable our young performers to learn and grow through solo and group practice.
+During the pandemic Music Niagara continued to mentor these emerging young musicians — through our new Virtual Performance Academy.
+Virtual Masterclasses, Virtual Lessons and Virtual Performance classes were offered.
+The Performance Academy’s virtual curriculum enabled our young performers to learn and grow through solo and group practice.

 Meet The Faculty